Published on fitsmallbusiness.com

 Featuring Jennifer Mazzanti, CEO, eMazzanti Technologies (#12)

 When employee behavior does not meet company standards or expectations, it directly affects profitability.
 There are a number of ways to maintain your employees’ focus and prevent counterproductive behavior, but not all measures work for all businesses.
-If you feel uncertain on what to do when facing behavioral issues with employees, then this article is for you.
+If you feel uncertain about what to do when facing behavioral issues with employees, then this article is for you.

 We asked experts to share their tips on how to handle employee discipline issues in the workplace and listed them for you below.